 We often think about the endless and tiring list of things that we have to do at work and in life.

-I have to pay the mortgage, pay the bills, walk the cat, feed the dog, deal with battling children, feed them, wash them, clean them, tidy them, tidy up your mess, their mess, everyone’s mess, put up with a job I hate, deal with a boss I despise, work with a team I hate, exercise more, smoke less, drink less, spend time with granny AND stick at it as I only have 20 years left until retirement.
+I have to pay the mortgage, pay the bills, walk the cat, feed the dog, deal with battling children, feed them, wash them, clean them, tidy them, tidy up your mess, their mess, everyone’s mess, put up with a job I hate, deal with a boss I despise, work with a team I hate, exercise more, smoke less, drink less AND stick at it as I only have 20 years left until retirement.

 What does this do to us on a daily basis?
 Not only does it make us stressed, but by having this mentality we start to become victim of our own demands.